Dump Truck Accident Lawyers in Augusta

-Did you suffer injuries in an accident involving a dump truck?
+Did you suffer injuries in an accident with a dump truck?
 Was it due to the truck driver’s or the trucking company’s negligence?
 Are you left with expensive medical bills for the treatment you need to recover?
-If so, contact the Augusta truck accident attorneys of Chris Hudson Law Group immediately so we can review your case and determine if we can represent you.
+If so, contact Chris Hudson Law Group immediately so we can review your case and determine if we can represent you.

 Dump trucks can transport gravel, sand, and other materials to construction sites.
 They can also remove debris and demolition waste.
 They come in many shapes and sizes.
 Although convenient for hauling around heavy materials, they also pose a danger to other vehicles on the road.
 They can cause massive damage and severe injuries during an accident.